 - Hess has a big damn one in the end (including an Evil Laugh).

 - Ribbentrop has a minor one when he starts weeping as the clip about the concentration camps is shown to the court.

 - Villain Has a Point: Göering is lying when he talks about not being personally complicit in the Holocaust, but part of what makes him so charismatic is that he makes plenty of solvent points about the double standards that are being applied to the Germans simply because they lost, or how the supposedly contrite Speer is intentionally trying to portray himself in the most sympathetic manner possible.

 - What Happened to the Mouse?: Strangely, some sentences aren't read by the judges.
 However, we get to see the executions of all the defendants sentenced to death.

 - Worthy Opponent:

-- Yes-Man: All of the defendants, according to Göring.
-In his words: "all the no-men are dead."
+- Yes-Man: All of the defendants, according to Göering, as an explanation for their "Just Following Orders" defense and why they won't take any responsibility for the Holocaust.
+In his words: "all the no-men are six feet underground."

 - Your Cheating Heart: Jackson begins to have an affair with his secretary Elsee while he is in Nuremberg.
 He later says that when they get home, they have to make a personal decision.